A Beginners’ Guide To Mindful Eating

 As well as that, you’ll also become much more aware of what you actually need to eat, so you’ll start making conscious, deliberate food choices, instead of stopping at a local fast-food outlet purely out of habit.

 You’ll also find yourself eating slower, which leads to eating less, which leads to losing weight.
 Not only that but slow eating is a secret of brilliant digestion – all of which leads to you getting more nutrients from your food and improving your health and well-being.

-So even if it’s a bit of a culture shock at first (here’s a tip: try practicing with a single raisin) it’s certainly worth being mindful about mindful eating.
+So even if it’s a bit of a culture shock at first (here’s a tip: try practising with a single raisin) it’s certainly worth being mindful about mindful eating.